-It is a common trend within the book community to refer to a book as either a “contemporary” or a “classic” novel.
+It is a common trend within the writing community to refer to a book as either a “contemporary” or a “classic” novel.
 These terms separate the likes of Stephanie Meyer and J. K. Rowling from Charles Dickens and Virginia Woolf.
-Yet despite the commonplace nature of these terms, they seem to lack clear definitions, and this is because, within the world of academia, the term “classic” applies only to the period of Ancient Greece and Rome.
-According to this principle, Homer’s The Odyssey is a “classic”, but Bram Stoker’s Dracula is most certainly not.
+Yet despite the commonplace nature of these terms, they seem to lack clear definitions, and this is because, within the world of academia, the term “classic” applies only to the periods of Ancient Greece and Rome.
+According to this principle, Homer’s The Odysseyis a “classic”, but Bram Stoker’s Draculais most certainly not.

 Instead, academics refer to books like Dracula by discussing them in relation to the time in which they were published.
 Dracula would be called a nineteenth-century text – not a “classic”.
-It’s worth drawing attention to the way academics use this term because this is the way it has traditionally been used.
-Yet in recent times, readers have begun to use the word “classic” to refer to books that are a) particularly old, and b) particularly prestigious.
-These aren’t exactly hard-fixed definitions, though, so I want to talk a little bit about what I think makes a book a “classic”.
+It’s worth drawing attention to the way academics use this term because this is also the way it was used traditionally.
+Yet in recent times, readers and writers have begun to use the word “classic” to refer to books that are: a) particularly old, and b) particularly prestigious.
+These aren’t exactly hard-fixed definitions, though, which is why we want to talk about what we think makes a book a “classic”.

 How Old is the Book?

-I have been heavily influenced by the book community when it comes to the use of the word “classic”; as a result, I tend to refer to older works of literature as “classics”.
-Up until recently, I never questioned this system.
-If I read a book from the Victorian period, I would call it a “classic”, and if I read a book that was published in 2016, I would call it a “contemporary” novel.
-Yet my system was recently tested when I finished reading Shirley Jackson’s We Have Always Lived in the Castle.
-This gothic thriller was published in 1962, and it is actually one of the only books I have read that was published in the mid-twentieth century.
-This really made me think; if it had been published in 1910, I would call it a “classic”, and if it had been published in 1980, I would call it a “contemporary” work.
-We Have Always Lived in the Castle fell in between my two categories.
+It is difficult not to be influenced by the writing community when it comes to the word “classic”; as a result, we tend to refer to older works of literature as “classics”.
+We rarely question this system; if we read a book from the Victorian period, we would call it a “classic”, and if we read a book published in 2016, we would call it a “contemporary” novel.
+Yet what happens when we read a book that was published in the 1960s, or, to give a specific example, Shirley Jackson’s We Have Always Lived in the Castle, which was published in 1962?
+If this book was published in 1900, we would probably call it a “classic”, and if it had been published in 1980, we would be more likely to call it a “contemporary” work.
+Yet what about all the books that were published between these years?

 What About Genre?

 If we cannot use the age of a book to categorise it, then perhaps we should think about its genre.
-This is an interesting idea, and I have had some thoughts.
-For one, I would argue that a “classic” has to be fictional.
-I know there are some truly fantastic works of non-fiction out there, but I cannot think of a single “classic” – out of those which we ordinarily call “classics” – that is non-fictional.
+This is an interesting idea, and we certainly have some arguments to make here.
+For one, it can be argued that a “classic” has to be a fictional book.
+There are some truly fantastic works of non-fiction out there, but it is difficult to think of a single “classic” – out of those books which we ordinarily call “classics” that is non-fictional.

-I would also argue that a “classic” book has to do more than simply tell a story.
-Most of the “classics” I read tend to do other things, such as offer comments on the current state of society.
-I recently finished reading Around the World in Eighty Days, which tells a very exciting story.
+We could also argue that a “classic” has to do more than simply tell a story.
+Most of the “classics” we read tend to do other things, such as offer comments on the current state of society.
+Jules Verne’s Around the World in Eighty Days, for example, tells a very exciting story.
 Yet the story isn’t the book’s main focus.
 Instead, the focus is on the improvements to transport and industry that were made during the Victorian period.
-They are what made the trip around the world possible, and Jules Verne spends a long time considering them, along with the ways people regard them.
+They are what made the trip around the world possible, and Jules Verne spends a long time considering them, along with the different ways people regard them.

 Yet a lot of books spend time considering the nature of society, and we don’t call all of them “classics”.
 Take, for example, Anna Burns’ Milkman, which considers the dark history of Ireland.
 We don’t call this book a “classic”: we call it “literary fiction”.
 In a few years, however, books such as Milkman may just earn the title of “classic”.
 This suggests that both time and genre must be called into question when we consider what makes a book a “classic”.